supercomputra/ExifSyncManager/README.md

 python3 main.py --path YOUR_DIRECTORY_PATH
 ```

-By default, this script accept media with extension .JPG, metadata with .xmp extension, and RAW file with .raf extension.
-For other extension please modify constans defined on the top of main.py.
-Please check [exiftool](https://exiftool.org) for supported format.
+**By default, this script accept media with extension .JPG, metadata with .xmp extension, and RAW file with .raf extension.
+For other extension options please modify constans defined on the top of main.py.
+Please check [exiftool](https://exiftool.org) for the supported format.**

 ```
 optional arguments: